fdeross/Help-Docs/for Bakeries/Products and Listings/- Complete/What are the different Product Types.md

 Learn more: [Variable Subscription](https://frosting.helpscoutdocs.com/article/167-subscriptions)

 **Virtual** - a product that doesn’t require shipping.
-For example, a service.
-Enabling this, disables all shipping related fields.
+For example, a service or a class.
 A virtual product will also not trigger the shipping calculator in cart or checkout.
-You might use this for a gift certificate for a future cake decorating class.
+You might use Virtual Products for a voucher for a future cake decorating class.

 Learn more: [Virtual Products](https://frosting.helpscoutdocs.com/article/168-virtual-products-like-classes)

 <section class="callout-blue">
 <h3>ℹ Info</h3>
-<p>To create a Virtual or Downloadable product, you must firt select either Simple Product or Simple Subscription as the Product Type.</p>
+<p>To create a Virtual or Downloadable product, you must first select either Simple Product or Simple Subscription as the Product Type.</p>
 </section>

 ### How do I change a listing's Product Type?

 1. Go to **Shop Manager > Products**.
 2. Click **Edit** on the product you want to change.
-3. Scroll down to **Item Specifics > Product Type**.
+3. Scroll down to **Listing Details > Product Type**.
-4. Click the dropdown to and change the Product Type.
+4. Click the dropdown and change the Product Type.
 5. Scroll to the bottom and click **Save Changes**.